PreCyz/GitDiffGenerator/README.md

 projectPath="/home/eva/Path/to/git/project1,/home/eva/Path/to/git/project2"
 ```
 ### java -jar + application.properties at at the same location as jar file
-If there are _application.properties_ file at the same location as your jar file then program can be run as follows: `java -jar Gipter.jar`
+If there are _application.properties_ file at the same location as your jar file then program can be run as follows: `java -jar Gipter.jar useUI=N`
 #### Tips
 If program is executed with commandline parameters and _application.properties_ file at the same time, then setup from commandline has higher priority.
 Unless `preferredArgSource` is set to `FILE`, then _application.properties_ has higher priority.<br />
 Generated file name by default is `year-monthName-week-weekNumber.txt`.
 If diff is generated with end date set in the past then diff file name is `year-monthName-startDate-endDate.txt`.